dsc-courses/dsc80-2026-su/syllabus.md

 ### Lectures

-Lectures will be held remotely on Zoom, Monday through Thursday 9:30-10:50AM.
-In-person attendance can earn you some credit for the Engagement portion of your grade (see below).
+Lectures will be held remotely on Zoom, Monday through Thursday, 9:30-10:50AM.
+In-person attendance can earn you some credit for the [Engagement](#engagement) portion of your grade but is not strictly required.

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the [course GitHub